As a child and through my school years, I lived with anxiety that I didn’t know I had. As the adult now I still continue to live with anxiety.

 Now having been diagnosed with Autism Spectrum Disorder (“ASD”) my anxiety relates to that, but I didn’t know that as a child.
 Through my autism diagnosis I have also found out that ASD is a co-occurring condition of cerebral palsy.

-I feel as though I am reaching the end of the need for me to explore my Autism.
-There are many common behaviours seen in those with ASD that overlap with symptoms in varying anxiety disorders, therefore familiarity and understanding for someone with Autism are very important.
+There are many common behaviours seen in those with ASD that overlap with symptoms in other anxiety disorders, therefore familiarity and understanding for someone with Autism is very important.

-We may struggle to work through situations, not because we don’t want to, or we don’t trust other people’s judgment, but Autism makes it difficult for us to understand.
-But we must have understanding, for us to be comfortable with our choices so that we feel in control of our lives and settled.
+With Autism, we may struggle to work through situations, not because we don’t want to, or we don’t trust other people’s judgment, but Autism makes it difficult for us to understand.
+For us to work through things, we must have the understanding, for us to be comfortable with our choices and so that we can feel in control and settled in our lives.

 Not having the first will cause a ripple effect on the second.
-New environments can cause us to be anxious.
-If new environments look right and with the right people, they will begin to feel right.
+New environments can cause us to be anxious and that causes us to feel anxious.